reindert-vetter/api-version-control/README.md

 }
 ```

-The requests must extend the base class OrderIndexRequest.
+OrderIndexRequestV2 must extend the base class OrderIndexRequest.
 You can do the same for the resource class.
 The configuration will then look like this:
 ```php
         '(GET)/orders' => [
             '<=1' => [